hfoffani/pddl-lib/README.md

 * Edit the Makefile to configure PATHs.
 * Run `make` (it includes tests.)

-To build the .NET library you must place Antlr4.Runtime.dll under the pddlnet directory.
+To build the .NET library you must download the Antlr4.Runtime.dll from www.antlr4.org and place it under the pddlnet directory.

 ### Contribution guidelines ###

 I'd appreciate any feedback you send like pull requests, bug reports, etc.